Information current as of April 7, 2021.

 - Minnesota DOR, COVID-19 Business Relief Payments; January 19, 2021.

-- Minnesota updated its FAQ guidance on the tax treatment of various COVID-19 relief programs and other issues relating to the COVID-19 pandemic.
-Taxpayers must make an adjustment on the appropriate Minnesota nonconformity schedule for the federally excluded PPP loan forgiveness amount and the related federally disallowed business expenses.
+- Minnesota updated its frequently asked questions (FAQ) guidance on the tax treatment of various COVID-19 relief programs and other issues relating to the COVID-19 pandemic.
+Taxpayers must make an adjustment on the appropriate Minnesota nonconformity schedule for the federally excluded Paycheck Protection Program (PPP) loan forgiveness amount and the related federally disallowed business expenses.
 Repaid PPP loan amounts will be treated the same way as they are on the federal return.
-The $600-a-week Federal Pandemic Unemployment Compensation payments are included in Minnesota adjusted gross income.
+The $600-a-week Federal Pandemic Unemployment Compensation payments are included in Minnesota adjusted gross income (AGI).
 The IRS economic impact payments aren’t included in household income for the Minnesota property tax refund.
 These payments are considered a federal tax credit.

 - Minnesota DOR, COVID-19 FAQs; February 5, 2021.